A better way to add multiple strokes around text in Photoshop

 The problem with adding strokes using layer effects

-But while layer effects made it easy to add the strokes, there’s a problem.
+While layer effects make it easy to add strokes, they have one big problem.

-If we look closely, notice how the letters have rounded edges and corners.
-But as the strokes extend further out from the text, they start to lose that roundness.
-And by the time we get to the outer stroke, the roundness has completely flattened into straight lines.
+Look closely at the text.
+The letters have rounded edges, but as the strokes extend outward, they lose that roundness.
+By the time we reach the outer stroke, the corners have flattened out into hard, straight lines.

 The strokes lose their roundness as they move further out from the letters.